cedardb/docs/content/cookbook/read_replica_tutorial.md

 ### Create the tables you want to replicate

-If not already existing, create the table(s) you want to replicate *from* in your PostgreSQL system like this:
+If not already existing, create the tables you want to replicate *from* in your PostgreSQL system like this:

 ```sql
 create table foo(a integer, b integer);